markafitzgerald1/simulate-cribbage-games/README.md

 ## Current possible bugs

 * Coach reported expected game points can be misleading - sign seemed to reflect current pone minus current pone expected end of game points during discard coaching but first pone minus first dealer expected game points during play coaching.
-* `python simulateCribbageGames.py --initial-dealer-score 7 --initial-pone-score 12 --first-dealer-dealt-cards 3c,5c,6h,6s,8s,jc --first-dealer-select-each-possible-kept-hand --infinite-game-count --hide-first-pone-hand --hide-first-dealer-hand --hide-play-actions --games-per-update 1000 --process-count 4 --estimate-first-dealer-incomplete-game-wins-and-game-points` is not using the position result estimate database in its discard calculations, but _is_ using it if `--estimate-first-pone-incomplete-game-wins-and-game-points` was added.
-I've confirmed this is not an issue for simulation-based players, is not an issue for `--first-pone-select-each-possible-kept-hand`, is not an issue for `--select-each-post-initial-play` (play analysis iteration over possibilities is implemented differently) but is an issue for `--first-dealer-select-each-possible-kept-hand`.

 ## Past project goals

 - Improve simulation-based discard and play strategies:
   - Simulate to end of game not end of hand to avoid making positional errors near or in the fourth leg (91-120 points) of play... or horizon effect errors prioritizing moves ending the game in player's favour over possibly superior plays which do not end the play in this hand.
 (Too slow in 2021-02-20 Python implementation - requires one or more of more cacheing (cache win %, E(gamePoints) stats at all end of hand firstPone-firstDealer scores), better algorithms and a faster programming language.)
 (Status: Implemented via cache.)
   - Add positional awareness / mitigate or eliminate search horizon effect: Discard or play based on simulation at a score where the game _may_ end in the current hand prioritizes discards or plays that _may_ end the game in the simulation in favour of the player to play over discards or plays that do not end the game this hand regardless of quality of move - e.g. pone discard from T♣,9♥,9♣,5♠,2♦,2♣ at 94(pone)-79(dealer), dealer response to 3h lead holding kh,qh,td,5c with 9d,4h discarded and kc starter.
 (Status: FIXED!
 Former scenario: +0.708 +/- 0.005 game points favoring 9-2 discard simulating to 1 hand ahead; +0.727 +/- 0.002 game points favoring 9-9 (or even 2-2) discard with end of player hand simulation expected game points estimates factored into discard decision.)
-- First pone and first dealer win percentages do not always exactly add up to 1 and standard deviations do not equal in 10,000+ game simulations.
-(They do add up to 1 and have equal standard deviations in <= 5,000 game simulations.)
-Perhaps just a rounding error in runstats/Statistics, but perhaps a bug?
-(Status: FIXED!)
 - Further improve current best play strategy:
   - add simulation-based pone and dealer play strategies.
-- Bugs:
-  - All cards in crib having same suit but starter not having same suit was scoring 4 points in crib when it should have been scoring 0.
-  - All cards in hand having same suit and starter having same suit was scoring 0 points in hand when it should have been scoring 5.
 - UI/UX improvements:
   - add a 'coach mode': show the user computer recommended action after user has taken a play (including discard) action.
   - add `--first-(pone|dealer)-keep-user-entered` discard strategy allow for complete human play against this program (status: implemented);